-Midland's rate application was filed on the basis of the Guidelines.
-In fixing new distribution rates and charges for Midland, the Board has applied the policies described in the Reports.
+Halton Hills' rate application was filed on the basis of the Guidelines.
+In fixing new distribution rates and charges for Halton Hills, the Board has applied the policies described in the Reports.

-As outlined in the Reports, distribution rates under the 3rd Generation IRM are to be adjusted by a price escalator less a productivity factor (X-factor) of 0.72% and Midland's utility specific stretch factor of 0.4%.
+As outlined in the Reports, distribution rates under the 3rd Generation IRM are to be adjusted by a price escalator less a productivity factor (X-factor) of 0.72% and Halton Hills' utility specific stretch factor of 0.4%.
 Based on the final 2009 data published by Statistics Canada, the Board has established the price escalator to be 1.3%.
 The resulting price cap index adjustment is therefore 0.18%.
 The Board has adjusted the rate model to reflect the newly calculated price cap index adjustment.
 The price cap index adjustment applies to distribution rates (fixed and variable charges) uniformly across all customer classes.
-An adjustment for the transition to a common deemed capital structure of 60% debt and 40% equity was also effected.